markmisener/udacity-self-driving-car-engineer/p4-behavioral-cloning/writeup.md

 The overall strategy for deriving a model architecture was to build off existing research completed by experts in the field and fine-tune the model to my data.

-My first step was to use a convolution neural network model similar to the NVIDIA End to End Learning for Self-Driving Cars.
+My first step was to use a convolution neural network model similar to the NVIDIA [End to End Learning for Self-Driving Cars](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 I thought this model might be appropriate because it is a similar use case and was suggested in the course notes.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+In order to gauge how well the model was training, I split my image and steering angle data into a training and validation set.
+During training, I found that the model trained only on the supplied data had a low mean squared error (MSE) on the training set but a high MSE on the validation set.
+This implied the model might be overfitting.

-To combat the overfitting, I modified the model to include multiple Dropout layers with a keep_prob of 0.5.
+To combat the potential overfitting, I modified the model to include multiple dropout layers with a keep_prob of 0.5.

 Then I captured training data in which the car was driven the reserve direction around the course.
 Additionally, I included a random augmentation function which randomly selected images in the training set to be flipped horizontally or had the image's brightness adjusted randomly.